chainofflowers/tribes/README.md

 all files will be stored in local ~/News folder.
 Since of port 11119 , no **root** privileges SHALL be needed.

+I will make it assuming Linux/Unix.
+If it doesn't works in windows, please restart your PC.